 1. Delegate tasks

-One way to maintain an optimal balance between personal and professional life and avoid working yourself into an early grave is by delegating your tasks.
+One way to maintain an optimal work life balance between personal and professional life and avoid working yourself into an early grave is by delegating your tasks.

 Delegation is rightly considered one of the most difficult and complex lessons for today’s employees.
 And that’s because delegating tasks involves trust.
 In other words, you need to find someone who you believe has what it takes to deliver top results.